HMI PLANNED GIVING PROGRAM

 Please let us know today if you are including (or have included) HMI in your estate plans.
 Members receive special recognition, as well as invitations to donor events and programs.
 Plus, your participation will inspire others to create future gifts and add their names to the growing roster of Planned Giving members.

-For more information about Planned Giving, including HMI in your estate plans, or other gift planning vehicles, please contact, Chandler Bazemore, Assistant Director of Development, Individual Giving at 212-674-2600 ext.
-257 or at email@example.com.
+For more information about Planned Giving, including HMI in your estate plans, or other gift planning vehicles, please contact, Chandler Bazemore, Director of Individual Giving, at 212-674-2600 ext.
+257 or via Email.